Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 #### Icons

 - I've made use of icons in various sections on the site.
-They have been used for navigation: cart, social media links, product tags, search bar and checkout.
+They have been used for navigation: bag, social media links, product tags, search bar and checkout.
 All icons have been obtained from FontAwesome.

 ## Information Architechture: